Category:

 Do you want full creative freedom, or do you want a strong starting point?

-3. Budget: What makes sense right now?
+3. Budget: What makes sense for you right now?

 4. Ability: Are you confident to DIY?